Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Signs and Symptoms of Kienböck’s Disease

-Kienböck’s disease is a subtle and slow developing condition that may not present obvious symptoms at first, and causes many people to only seek medical advice when in the later stages.
-It is important therefore to be aware of the warning signs that may be presenting themselves over time.
+Kienböck’s disease is a subtle and slow-developing condition that may not present obvious symptoms at first and causes many people to only seek medical advice when in the later stages.
+It is important therefore to be aware of the warning signs that may present themselves over time.

 Motion and Strength